jonas-diete/text-adventure/README.md

 # Text Adventure - Into The Light

-This is a little project to help me consolidate my C# skills.
+This is a project that helped me consolidate my C# skills.

 I focused on writing neat high-quality code using OOP, making the game easy to adapt and even enabling users to write their own text adventures easily.